github-aws-runners/terraform-aws-github-runner/images/microvm-ubuntu/README.md

 Before building the image:

 1. Apply `examples/microvm-foundation` in the target AWS Region.
+2. Build and release the lifecycle-hook service from `lambdas/services/microvm-lifecycle-hooks`, then set `MICROVM_LIFECYCLE_HOOK_ZIP` to the released artifact.
-2. Install Packer and set the required AWS, S3, IAM, connector, and lifecycle-hook variables.
+3. Install Packer and set the required AWS, S3, IAM, connector, and image variables.

 The image intentionally excludes the source repository's optional external telemetry and Teleport services.
 It contains only the Actions runner,